YassineOH/auth-workflow-next/README.md

 ```bash
 bun run dev
 ```
-Open http://localhost:3000 with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ##  Configuration
 Drizzle Configuration:

 The Drizzle configuration is set up to use a Vercel Postgres database by default.
 If you prefer to use a local database, update the drizzle.config.js file accordingly.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.